ADVISORY USA-ASIA/AUSTIN-INDIA

 End: 20 Mar 2021 12:00 GMT

-THIS EVENT HAS BEEN CANCELLED FOR TECHNICAL REASONS.
-PLEASE SEE NEW LIVE EVENT.

-NEW DELHI, INDIA - U.S. Defense Secretary Lloyd Austin speaks to media in India.
+NEW DELHI, INDIA - U.S. Defense Secretary Lloyd Austin speaks to media after meeting his Indian counterpart, Defence Minister Rajnath Singh, and other senior national security leaders.

 Restrictions: